Renchugo/Advanced-Computational-Methods-in-Drug-Discovery-ACMDD-/README.md

 # Advanced-Computational-Methods-in-Drug-Discovery-ACMDD-
-For ACMDD practical project by Arles Lesmana and Zhicheng Zhang
+For ACMDD practical project by Arles Lesmana，Zhicheng Zhang and Kaj van Schie.